 Study of the fundamentals of information technology and how they support and interact with business organizations.
 Emphasis is on building a broad, basic technology framework.
-Prerequisite: CSIT1010 or CSIT1040 or CSIT100.

 Analysis of the fundamental principles of the American economic system, centering on price, production, market structures, and a survey of contemporary economic problems, e.g. sustainability.
 Goal 1C, ELO5 Social Science - Sustainability